eggbean/.dotfiles/.github/README.md

 # .dotfiles
 My dotfiles and a lot more.
 Used with GNU Stow to make the symlinks.
+The bootstrap scipt sets everything up or updates.

 ### Software configurations include:
 <img align="left" width="46px" src="https://simpleicons.org/icons/github.svg" />